rkafrawi/RDS_Vis_v1_1/DNAnexus_deploy/Readme.md

 RUN R --no-echo --no-restore --no-save -e "remotes::install_github('mojaveazure/seurat-disk')"

 ```
-Note that the Seurat install is not done in line with the other required packages.
-For whatever reason, including Seurat in the following manner: install.packages(c(...,...,'Seurat')) will cause all the packages besides for Seurat to be installed.
+Note that the Seurat installation is not done in line with the other required packages.
+For whatever reason, including Seurat in the following manner: install.packages(c(..., ..., 'Seurat')) will cause all the packages besides for Seurat to be installed.
 Without Seurat, the web app will not run.
-For organizational purposes, this Docker file and all associated images/tarball files will be kept in the `rds_visualizer/resources` subfolder.
+For organizational purposes, this Docker file and all associated images/tarball files should be kept in the `rds_visualizer/resources` subfolder.

 Using the Dockerfile, you can then run the following commands in the CLI: